sgrottel/status-light/doc/status_storage.md

 ## API Access
 🚧 TODO: API Access

-All API routes requires a valid `bearer` token, if not explicitly stated otherwise.
+All API routes requires a valid `Bearer` token, if not explicitly stated otherwise.

 ## Post API